GRAINS-Soy eases on improved U.S. weather view; corn mixed

 CBOT wheat fell as the U.S. winter wheat harvest got rolling, although the harvest was only 4% complete by Sunday, the USDA said, lagging the five-year average of 15%.

-(Additinoal reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Shounak Dasgupta, Steve Orlofsky and Jan Harvey)
+(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Shounak Dasgupta, Steve Orlofsky, Jan Harvey and Dan Grebler)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))